Global insight on the streaming wars - what do app reviews reveal?

 (Maps viewable on desktop only)

 Phrasia has analysed 7,500 open-text app reviews for Netflix, Disney+, and Amazon, across the US, Canada, UK, Germany, and Japan.
 The analysis shows that each app has carved out a unique set of strengths and weaknesses.
-The data also reflects a more recent development: Netflix has a high number of negative reviews related to controversy related to the movie "Cuties."

 Each dot on the below map represents the full text of a review, in the original language along with English.

 Hover your cursor over the dots to read the underlying statement for each.
+Please allow up to 90 seconds for the map to load.

 Netflix and the Cuties boycott: How bad is it?